Curvature-induced pseudogauge fields from time-dependent geometries in graphene: Abstract

 \section{Abstract}

-The massless Dirac equation is studied in curved spacetime on the (2+1)-dimensional graphene sheet in time-dependent geometries.
-Emergent pseudo-gauge fields are found both in the adiabatic regime and, for high-frequency periodic geometries, in the non-adiabatic regime for a generic FLRW metric in Fermi normal coordinates.
-The former extends the conventionally understood homogeneous pseudo-gauge field to include weak temporal inhomogeneities.
-The latter, through the usage of Floquet theory, represent a new class of emergent pseudo-gauge field, and is argued to potentially provide a condensed matter realization of cosmological high-frequency geometries.
+The massless Dirac equation is studied in curved space-time on the (2+1) dimensional graphene sheet in time-dependent geometries.
+Emergent pseudogauge fields are found both in the adiabatic regime and, for high-frequency periodic geometries, in the nonadiabatic regime for a generic Friedmann–Lemaître–Robertson–Walker metric in Fermi normal coordinates.
+The former extends the conventionally understood homogeneous pseudogauge field to include weak temporal inhomogeneities.
+The latter, through the usage of Floquet theory, represents a new class of emergent pseudogauge field, and is argued to potentially provide a condensed matter realization of cosmological high-frequency geometries.